Lydia0420/Lydia_webdev25/Midterm/Midterm_Report.md

 ## 4.Fuctions to Add
 - Footer with my social media links
-- Hover effect on gallery artworks (Show information on hover)
+- Hover effect on gallery artworks (Show information on hover) —— Have done
 - Navigation Enhancement: Dropdown for “Work”